I like to write about interesting commercial topics, and good eats are no exception.

 Jam is traditionally known for being delicious and it is served on bread or scones.
-Jams come in many different shapes and forms such as jellies, marmalades, chutneys, fruit butters, fruit spreads, fruit curds, and confits.
+Jams come in many different shapes and forms such as jellies, marmalades, chutneys, fruit butter, fruit spreads, fruit curds, and confits.

-Despite all of the different variations of this delicious fruit confection, it is essentially always a type of fruit preserve made of fruit and sugar and combined with a gelling agent such as honey or pectin.
+Despite all of the different variations of this delicious fruit confection, it is essentially always a type of fruit preserve made of fruit and sugar.
+It is combined with a gelling agent such as honey or pectin.
 Jam lasts for a long time and can be enjoyed in many more creative ways than simply spread on bread.

 Of course, jam is considered a perfect accompaniment to peanut butter, as many kids and adults alike will gladly agree.
-But I suppose that we can only eat so many peanut butter and jelly sandwiches before craving something a little different.
+But I suppose that we can only eat so many peanut butters and jelly sandwiches before craving something a bit different.
 So, here are a few other good uses for it and ways to make it more interesting when combined with some of your other favorite foods.

 28 Good Uses for Jam

 - Make a jam smoothie: blend your favorite jam with milk, fresh fruit, and yoghurt.

 - Serve marmalade and cream cheese on crackers.

 - Use the jam as a glaze for pork or chicken; it can easily be added to BBQ sauce.